Assessing the Challenges for Managing Historic Major Parish Churches

 The project began in October 2015 when we invited Church of England dioceses and 80 sample parishes to complete short online questionnaires.
 The questions covered five topics:

 - Who takes responsibility or contributes to their care

 - How they welcome visitors

 - Making changes to accommodate new activities or facilities

 Fifty of those who completed questionnaires on behalf of parish churches were invited to take part in a follow-up telephone interview.
-Each building is now the focus for a short case study.
+Each building was the focus for a short case study.
 Twelve churches were chosen for more detailed investigation, to illustrate a cross-section of experiences, locations, roles and ministries.
-Representatives of the 12 are now taking part in further interviews to provide a deeper appreciation of the daily challenges and opportunities associated with using these buildings.
-The project partners are indebted to everyone who is taking part in this research, which we hope to publish in October 2016.
+Representatives of the 12 took part in further interviews to provide a deeper appreciation of the daily challenges and opportunities associated with using these buildings.
+The project partners are indebted to everyone who is took part in this research.

 Head of Places of Worship Advice